 4. Watch seals at the Skeleton Coast – Cute things to do in Namibia

-At the coast of Namibia, there are several places to spot seals.
+On the coast of Namibia, there are several places to spot seals.
 During spring (remember it’s the southern hemisphere) they come together in large numbers to give birth.
 So if you time your trip right, you can spot a lot of these small ones.
 But be aware, you will also spot a lot of dead ones.
+It’s not a bad disease or anything.
+Unfortunately, that’s just how nature goes.

 5. Watch ancient trees in Deadvlei – Humbling things to do in Namibia

 Probably the highlight of Namibia: a valley of dead trees.
-They are between 600 and 700 years old an so dry they can not rot away.
-Come early to avoid the sun burning you.
+They are between 600 and 700 years old and so dry they can not rot away.
+Por tip: come early to avoid the sun burning you.
 It can get really hot.
 Also, bring thick shoes, the sand will burn straight to your H&M shoes.
-Trust me.
+Trust me on this one!

 6. Do a (night)drive in Etosha – Exciting things to do in Namibia